VaishnaviManchala11/GPU-Project/README.md

 pip install numba

 # Requirements for running C++ CUDA version on ASA-X
-The makefile with the name "Makefile" and the bash script named "bash.sh" are provided.
+The required makefile with the name "Makefile" and the bash script named "bash.sh" are provided.

 This can also be run on RCHAU using slurm script.